 Why Do Employers Fight Worker’s Compensation Claims?

-There are a multitude of reasons why employers fight comp claims.
+There is a multitude of reasons why employers fight workers’ comp claims.
 Companies fight compensation claims in their attempt to protect the business’s image, discourage other employees from filing compensation claims, and keep insurance premiums down.

 Let’s break down each one below: